 A Guide To Gray Hair: How To Cover or Blend Gray

-At T/M We use a variety of techniques and tricks that will help you cover or blend in your gray hair.
-Here are our top 3 ways haircolor expert Benji Pow, recommends to get rid of gray hair.
+Hair color experts at Taylor Monroe use a variety of techniques and tricks that will help you cover or blend in your gray hair.
+Here are our top 3 ways haircolor Gray Blending expert Benji Pow, recommends to disguise of gray hair.

 The most popular and obvious method for covering gray is to color it.
 Easier said than done, there are two different types of hair color you could use to cover your grays: